ruimmpires/P4INT_Mininet/README.md

 ## FAST PLAY
 You may disregard everything above and quickly start this mininet environment!
-### Pre-requisites
-Tested in a VMWare virtualized Ubuntu 20.04LTS with 35GB of storage, 16GB of RAM and 8vCPUs.
-Probably any Debian system should support. sudo apt install bridge-utils

 ### Install Influxdb
 1. Install influxdb with https://docs.influxdata.com/influxdb/v1.8/introduction/install/
 2. create the int database